 3. Try branded live streaming

 If you are an established creator with a large following and solid revenue, one great way to make your live stream sparkle is with your own brand on your own app!
 With Mighty Pro, we build totally customized, white-label apps that live under your brand and the App Store or Google Play store.
-We've built branded apps for creators like Adrian Mishler, YouTube's best-known yoga instructor, travel vlogger Drew Binsky, and mindfulness expert Marisa Peers.
+We've built branded apps for creators like Adrian Mishler, YouTube's best-known yoga instructor and travel vlogger Drew Binsky.